xinydev/kzscaler/README.md

 ### 0->1

-Hijack all outbound traffic, and analyze whether the number of instances of target service at is 0.
+Hijack all outbound traffic, and analyze whether the number of instances of target service is 0.
 If it is 0, scale to 1.

 ### 1->0(WIP)